Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 ### Solver Configuration

-The conditional terminal condition requires that the posterior probability of kpuu falling in the desirable range [0.5, 1.0] exceeds the belief threshold τ.
+The conditional terminal condition requires that the posterior probability of kpuu falling in the desirable range [0.5, 1.0] exceeds the belief threshold $\tau$.

 ````@example ConditionalUncertaintyReduction
 target_condition = Dict("kpuu" => [0.5, 1.0])